matheusfenolio/Class-SQL-Methods/README.md

-# Class-SQL-Methods
+# SQLMethods Class

-Class for using SQL in C# projects.
+This is a class with static functions to make easy the use with databases in C# projects.

 ### ExecQuery